azureossd/azureossd.github.io/_posts/2022-12-05-Deploying-Java-applications-with-CI-CD-on-App-Service-Linux.md

 If you absolutely need to run a jar with a specific name, then you must use a startup command as defined [here](https://learn.microsoft.com/en-us/troubleshoot/azure/app-service/faqs-app-service-linux#what-are-the-expected-values-for-the-startup-file-section-when-i-configure-the-runtime-stack-).

-It is advised to review the file content under `/home/site/wwwroot` when these scenarios occur (such as with FTP), to check that you're not accidentially deploying a nested zip - if these `.yml` file have been changed to add further logic.
+It is advised to review the file content under `/home/site/wwwroot` when these scenarios occur (such as with FTP), to check that you're not accidentally deploying a nested zip.
+If this is the case we fallback to showing the default hosting page

 #### Pipeline is failing on the build or deploy stage
 This can fail for various reasons, and is usually a product of the tasks being configured here - troubleshooting this needs to be on the **Azure DevOps or GitHub Actions side**, especially if this is failing _only_ in the **Build** stage.
 This alone would mean this is not an App Service issue, but rather a pipeline issue.